 Variables are encoded using the OMV element, with only one (XML) attribute, name, whose value is the variable name.
+The variable name is a subset of the printable ASCII set of characters.
+In particular, neither spaces nor double-quote " are allowed in variable names.
 For instance, the encoding of the object representing the variable x is: <OMV name="x"/>